A COUPLE of weeks back I made the bold prediction that this Winter in Ireland, fashion would be all about the coat.

 As Autumn turns to Winter, I reckon year round sea swimmers might have a bit of an advantage, because they're hardier than the rest of us, who genuinely think that submerging yourself in water during the freezing winter months should involve a hot bath, low lights and a glass of wine.

 For the hot bath and glass of wine types amongst us, the more innovative cafes and restaurants aren't simply arranging tables on the pavements or setting out picnic benches in the carparks.
 They're investing in awnings and patio heaters, and as the colder nights close in, we'll brave outdoor versions of our favourite eateries, where waiters serve blankets and hot water bottles along with food and drink.

 The upside of all this, will be that choosing what to wear, will be all about deciding how to be warm, as opposed to trying to figure out niceties like casual, smart-casual and dammit-I've-put-on-weight-since-I-last-wore-this-fecken-dress.

 In fact, I'd go as far as to say that you could probably meet a friend for coffee or a couple of mates for dinner, wearing your pyjama top and nobody would ever know.
 All people will see this Winter is the long, warm coat or cool puffa jacket, the snug boots, the hat and scarf and stylish gloves.

 And I will make one more prediction for the coming months.
 Whisper it (or shout it from those picnic benches): thermal underwear will be a thing.
 The Canadians and Scandinavians made it cool years ago.
 Go on, embrace it.
 Mine's on order. ;)

-Please drop your comments you in the box below.
+Please drop your comments you in the box below on this week's blog.
 (Comments are moderated, so they won't appear immediately!
 Your email address won't appear at all. 💚)

 To find out more about me, click on the links/information at the sidebar on the right.